siddharthiyervarma/Web_Scarping_book_store/README.md

-## Project Description: Bookstore Analytics
+## Project Description: Bookstore WEb Scraping
 Introduction:
 The "Bookstore Analytics" project involves the analysis of a dataset containing information about books available in an online bookstore.
 The dataset includes details such as the book title, price, ratings, and URL.